A Beginner's Guide To Essential Oils

 6. Think beyond the oils.

 Making your own all-natural product?
 There’s more to it than just essential oils.
 Many DIY aromatherapy recipes also call for carrier oils and butters, which are just as important to consider.
-Products have shelf lives—with many energizing citrus essential oils only lasting a year when kept refrigerated (in fact, most essential oils are happiest when cool!) and many common carrier oils are best used before six months to a year after purchase.
+Products have shelf lives—with many energizing citrus essential oils only lasting a year when kept refrigerated (in fact, most essential oils are happiest when cool!) and some common carrier oils are best used before six months to a year after purchase.

 7. Diffuse, diffuse, diffuse.